 Members of USDR include Jen Pahlka (formerly with Code for America), Raylene Yung (formerly with Stripe), and Raphael Lee (formerly with Lob and Airbnb) They all join INFORUM to discuss bottom-up solutions to help government leaders and solve critical issues, like how to deliver the biggest uptick in unemployment insurance we've seen in our time, or helping states develop tools to help their residents determine if they're eligible for stimulus funds.
 They will also lay out USDR’s progress and goals, the role of technology in optimizing government services, and their takes on the impact of the COVID-19 pandemic.
 This conversation will be moderated by data scientist DJ Patil.

-This program is generously supported by Postmates.
+NOTES: This program is generously supported by Postmates.
 We are grateful for their support and hope others will follow their example to support the Club during these uncertain times.

 Founder and Former Executive Director, Code for America; Former U.S. Deputy Chief Technology Officer; Co-Founder, the U.S. Digital Response

 Former Engineering Director, Facebook; Former Head of Engineering & Product, Stripe; Technology Policy Fellow, The Aspen Institute; Co-Founder & CEO, U.S. Digital Response

 Former Engineering Manager, Airbnb; Former Vice President of Engineering, Lob; Core Team Member, The U.S. Digital Response